omniti-labs/omnios-build-perl/README.md

 The build instructions for each individual CPAN distribution are under build/ .

-The main helper script is ./perl_module_dist.pl .
+The main helper script is `./perl-dist.pl`

 ### Run The Helper Script

 You typically use the name of the base module of the distribution as the starting point.
 If you're not sure, just pick one of the modules and things should work out.
-Give this module name with the `-m` option to `perl_module_dist.pl`.
+Give this module name with the `-m` option to `perl-dist.pl`.
 It should do the rest, including creating the build script (as long as it does not already exist) as well as telling you the order in which to build them.
 For example:

-	./perl_module_dist.pl -m MIME::Lite
-	Installation order:
-	Email-Date-Format
-	MIME-Lite
+    $ ./perl-dist.pl -m XML::Writer
+    Module:       XML::Writer
+    Distribution: XML-Writer
+    Version:      0.623
+    Depends on:
+    The following distributions are new:
+        XML-Writer

 __NOTE:__ The dist script will attempt to determine the license for each distribution, but if it can't it will tell you.
 You'll need to provide a file